microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/countrynamedlocation-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the properties and relationships of [countryNamedLocation](../resources/countryNamedLocation.md) object.
+Retrieve the properties and relationships of a [countryNamedLocation](../resources/countryNamedLocation.md) object.

 ## Permissions